 The Garden Isle & Awa’awapuhi

-Let’s kick it off in Kauai.
+Let’s kick our Hawaii hiking in Kauai.
 As Hawai’i’s oldest rock, the island of Kauai is just that: old Hawai’i.
 Most of the island is inaccessible by vehicle but it is a hiker’s paradise.

 In Kōke’e State Park, Awa’awapuhi Trail is a beautiful trek through the dense, vibrant jungle, with a coastal reward at the finish line.
 The downhill trail offers a few glimpses of the ocean through the jungle, but the sudden opening at the end of the trail is still unexpected and impressive.
 At once, you’re standing out on one of Kauai’s ridges with steep drop-offs on either side trying to make sense of the enormity of the scene.
 It’s a powerful glimpse at old Hawai’i and a timeless memory to bring home.